fjwright/Run-REDUCE-0/UserGuide.md

 By default, Run-REDUCE assumes a standard installation of REDUCE and uses commands based on that assumption to run REDUCE.
-If the environment variable named `REDUCE` is set then Run-REDUCE uses its value as the root of the REDUCE installation; a final directory separator is optional.
+If the environment variable named `REDUCE` is set then optionally (see below) Run-REDUCE uses its value as the root of the REDUCE installation; a final directory separator is optional.
 On Microsoft Windows, you can use either a backward or a forward slash as directory separator and case is not significant.
-For example, the following input to `cmd.exe` works (although it is unnecessary) if you have installed REDUCE on your `D`
+For example, the following input to `cmd.exe` works (although it is unnecessary) if you have installed REDUCE on your `D` drive:
-drive:

     set REDUCE=D:/Program Files/Reduce

-Otherwise, Run-REDUCE looks in the standard places for a REDUCE installation.
+Otherwise, by default Run-REDUCE looks in the standard places for a REDUCE installation.
 On Microsoft Windows it looks for the folder `\Program Files\Reduce` on all accessible drives.
 On Ubuntu Linux it assumes that package information is under `/usr/share/reduce` and executable files are under `/usr/lib/reduce`.

 ## The Main Window